 If you’re tall, you’ll have to pay attention to length — I’m about 6’3″ and some tents are just too short.
 If you’re a big guy, and you’re sharing a tent with another big guy, a two-man tent might make for some tight quarters . . . where a slightly heavier three-man tent becomes worthwhile for two guys just for the elbow room.
 If your budget allows, you can find a decently sized two-to-three person tent for around 4 pounds.

 On the other hand, if you’re on a tight budget, you might be stuck with a 6-pound tent . . . but if you share the weight with a buddy, it’s only 3 pounds in each pack.
-Because I go with buddies, a three-person Marmot Ajax tent that weighs 6 pounds but can be found for about $200 online enters best-buy status.
-Sure, truly ultralight tents are awesome, but the price and weight savings is usually low on the priority list for newbies.
 Still, if your tent weighs more than 6 pounds, start looking for a better tent and save some serious weight.
-Start with “7 Best Backpacking Tents for the Money 2017” to find the best entry-level tents and check out the sidebar (or the end if you’re on a mobile device) for the best ultralight upgrades.
+Start with the “10 Best Backpacking Tents” for the lightest weight wins or try the “7 Best Backpacking Tents for the Money 2017” to find the best entry-level tents.

 What about ground sheets?
 Don’t bother.
 Save the weight.
 Instead, choose your tent site carefully and pick out any sticks or sharp rocks wherever you’ll set up your tent.
 What about stakes?
 Most are aluminum and very light.
 If you want to save a couple ounces, leave half the stakes at home (if you choose a freestanding tent).